About the GIC

 Established in 2009, the Global Insecurities Centre (GIC) conducts research on the emergent insecurities of our complex and interconnected world.
 Our work is multifaceted and interdisciplinary, with a focus on the uneven and contested nature of contemporary insecurities, the political consequences of the uncertainty this engenders, and the often emergent and bottom-up nature of our responses to them.
 In this way, we emphasise a complex picture of multiple actors in dialogue with the insecurities that face them, and the opportunities for positive transformation and change that such circumstances present.

-The Centre is currently undergoing a process of reconfiguration under its new director, Professor Timothy Edmunds.
-Building on our existing strengths, our aim is to advance the intellectual agenda of global insecurities and to significantly increase our profile and impact in the wider field.
+Our aim is to advance the intellectual agenda of global insecurities and to significantly increase our profile and impact in the wider field.
 The GIC is characterised by:

 Within this framework, the work of the Centre is organised around four overlapping research themes: